christophermancini/rainbow-six-bootcamp/content/advanced-training/map/house.md

 The house roof offers no direct entry points.

+## Drone Entry Points

+The house has 5 possible entry points for your remote controlled surveillance drone.

+### Basement Entry

+* Northwest corner underneath the Storage Room door
+* Eastern side through the debris of the Garage door (between the two overhead doors)

+### 1st Floor Entry

+* North side of the home under the barricade on the main entryway
+* South side of the home, over the furniture blocking the back entryway
+* Southwest corner of the home, under a barricade to the hall between the West stairs and the kitchen
+* Northeast corner of house entering under a barricade into the office

 ## Cameras

 There are six cameras in all, two of them exterior to the house and four on the interior.
 The locations are listed below with images provided by [StokedxGamer](https://steamcommunity.com/sharedfiles/filedetails/?id=573118228).